lpadan/syncScript/README.md

 This app works with **stand-alone** sripts and **container-bound** scripts.

-Local folders that are to be syncronized with a Google Script, may utilize a manifest.json file in the root of the local folder that contains the 'scriptId' that the script is to be syncronized with.
+Local folders may include a manifest.json file in their root, that contains the script ID for the script the folder is to be syncronized with:

-`{
-	"scriptId":"19hP7JINrr85jQs-hSjhbMPmyniXadDqrwKKfl7PJEjbkyJhFJ0UKi_IS"
-}`
+`{"scriptId":"19hP7JINrr85jQs-hSjhbMPmyniXadDqrwKKfl7PJEjbkyJhFJ0UKi_IS"}`

-Otherwise, enter the Script ID into the **_Destination Script ID_** box.
+Otherwise, enter the script ID into the **_Destination Script ID_** box.

 The script ID may be found by opening the script in the google script editor, then **_file > Project properties > info tab_**.